There are a number of ways that you can use home renovations and improvements to minimize your taxes.

 Except for fuel cells (which must be installed in your primary residence to qualify), the credit can be used for items installed in vacation or second homes as well.

 This tax credit must be taken in the tax year that the item was placed in service, and a Manufacturer Certification Statement must accompany the item to qualify.
-For complete details, visit Federal Tax Credits for Energy Efficiency.
+For complete details, visit Federal Tax Credits for Consumer Energy Efficiency.

 Home sale exemption